Skip to content

 Yes.

 Every service above is owned by a major media company or operates under formal studio licenses, which means the apps go through the iOS App Store, Google Play, and Roku Channel Store review processes.
-We ran each Android APK through VirusTotal in our test window and saw zero malware flags.
+Downloaded from those official stores, the apps are free of the malware that plagues pirate sites.

 The risk profile flips the moment you use an unlicensed Kissmovies clone.
-We sampled three “new Kissmovies” mirror sites in early 2026, and two of them triggered Chrome’s deceptive site warning before the home page finished loading.
-One tried to install a browser extension without consent.
-That pattern repeats across the SwatchSeries clone landscape and the wider 1234Movies alternative search, which is why we steer readers toward licensed services even when piracy looks faster.
+These “new Kissmovies” mirror sites routinely trigger Chrome’s deceptive site warning before the home page finishes loading, and some try to install a browser extension without consent.
+That pattern repeats across the SwatchSeries clone landscape and the wider 1234Movies alternative search, which is why licensed services are the safer choice even when piracy looks faster.

 #Which Devices Do These Apps Support?